Updated 16/06/2025

 Lavender-sprigs-in-lemon-drink

 I’d also recommend using Yellow Rattle.
-It’s a striking-looking wildflower takes over grass plants and kills them off.
+It’s a striking-looking wildflower takes over grass plants and gradually kills them off.

 How to cheat